-Although at this time we are experiencing minimal disruption to our clinical trials, our ongoing Phase 1/2 clinical trial can enroll up to 50 relapsed or refractory Ewing sarcoma patients and in the future we may encounter delays in enrolling new patients due to concerns or healthcare resource constraints as a result of the COVID-19 pandemic.
+At this time we are experiencing minimal disruption to our clinical trials.
+However, our ongoing Phase 1/2 Ewing sarcoma clinical trial and Phase 1/2 AST clinical trial can each enroll up to 50 patients and in the future we may encounter delays in enrolling new patients due to concerns or healthcare resource constraints as a result of the COVID-19 pandemic.
 In addition, although at this time we have experienced no disruptions to manufacturing capabilities, certain aspects of our supply chain may be disrupted as certain of our third party suppliers and manufacturers have paused their operations in response to the COVID-19 pandemic or have otherwise encountered delays in providing supplies and services.
 We continue to evaluate the extent to which these delays will impact our ability to manufacture our product candidates for our clinical trials and conduct other research and development operations and maintain applicable timelines.
 The ultimate impact of the COVID-19 pandemic on our business operations as well as our preclinical studies and clinical trials remains uncertain and subject to change and will depend on future developments, which cannot be accurately predicted.
 We will continue to monitor the situation closely.